abdorizak/Doctor_Appointment_App/Readme.md

 # Doctor Appointment App

 ### Overview
-This is simple app It also connects patients with doctors by requesting there Favorite doctor.
+This is simple app It also connects patients with doctors by requesting there Favorite doctor, It also allow the users to make favorite.

-### Includes ( ALL SWift UiKit )
-- Storyboard.
-- using Native Apple APIs to request Web Api's.
-- Table View.
-- Collection View.
-- Custom Views, and Date Picker.
-- Node JS, Express, MongoDB, Backend.

 ### Screenshots